CS5001-khoury/hw02/README.md

 Assume you are writing a guessing game application in which the computer generates a random number, and you get to keep guessing until you find the number.
 You know the number is between 1 and 100.

 * Can you come up with an algorithm to guess the correct number?
 As you have as many changes as possible, it is alright to do the simplest case.
-* Assuming there are 100 possible numbers, which are are free to order from 1 to 100, how many guesses would it take in the worst case?
+* Assuming there are 100 possible numbers, which are ordered from 1 to 100, how many guesses would it take in the worst case?
 * Can you figure out an algorithm that would take less guesses in the worst case and still come up with the same answer?
   * This is challenging! do the best you can, talk with others, and no need to have the correct answer at this time - just any answer will be valid.
 We are more interested in your thought process.
     For example, did you try a few algorithms out on paper?
 Ask yourself the worst case and best case for finding the number?